LAB HOURS: MON - THU and SAT : 9:00 AM to 9:00 PM

 Premarital or preconception tests include testing for genetic, infectious and blood transmitted diseases.

 Premarital screening varies from one region to another depending on the prevalence of the diseases in that region.
-From these tests there are some more specific for the gulf region, for example testing for sickle cell disease and thalassemia.
+From these tests, there are some more specific for the gulf region, for example testing for sickle cell disease and thalassemia.

-Premarital screening test include the following:
+Premarital screening test includes the following:

 - Complete blood count (CBC)